Modern Slavery Statement (2022)

 - working with suppliers and customers who uphold similar values.

-To achieve our goal we will continue to take steps to confirm that there is no modern slavery or human trafficking taking place within any element of our business.
+To achieve our goal we will continue to take steps to confirm that there is no Modern Slavery or human trafficking taking place within any element of our business.
 This will include, but is not limited to, forced labour by such means as: physical/sexual violence; intimidation or threatening behaviour; withholding or diverting of wages; abusive working conditions; excessive or compulsory working hours or overtime; abuse of, or otherwise taking advantage of, vulnerable workers.

-Throughout the period July 2022 to June 2023 we will undertake the following activities:
+Throughout the period July 2024 to June 2025 we will undertake the following activities:

 People